amnoah/Host-Benchmark/ReadMe.md

 - [Create a discussion in the Submit Scores section of the Discussions page following the formatting rules](https://github.com/amnoah/Minecraft-Server-Benchmark/discussions/categories/submit-scores).
 - Note: Any posts not following proper formatting will be removed.

+# Join our Discord

+You can join the Discord server in order to discuss/help with the Minecraft Server Benchmark plugin at [https://discord.gg/gkm35QgpZF](https://discord.gg/gkm35QgpZF).

 # How to Use

 - Download the Jar executable corresponding to your server/proxy platform of choice.